bradfrost/atomic-design/chapter-3.md

 Constructing UIs in this manner keeps things [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself), which is a long-standing computer science principle that stands for "don't repeat yourself."
 What this means is that you can make a change to a pattern, and anywhere that pattern is employed will magically update with those changes.
 This Russian nesting doll approach considerably speeds up your workflow, and certainly beats the pants off sifting through hundreds of Photoshop documents for every instance of a pattern in order to make a simple change.

-To make this happen Pattern Lab uses the *include* feature of [Mustache](https://mustache.github.io/), a logicless templating language.
+To make this happen, Pattern Lab uses the *include* feature of [Mustache](https://mustache.github.io/), a logicless templating language.
 Here's what a Mustache include looks like:

 <pre>
 <code>